 When your tests have been completed. one of the surgical team will discuss your options with you and explain the surgical procedure.
 You will have an opportunity to ask any questions at this time and it is useful if you can arrange to have a family member present or for them to meet the surgical team at another time.
-You will seen and assessed by an anesthetist who will explain your anaesthetic to you
+You will be seen and assessed by an anesthetist who will explain your anaesthetic to you

 Endovascular Aortic Aneurysm Repair (EVAR)

-This is relatively new technique that uses an endovascular stent graft (a tube composed of fabric supported by a metal meshwork or stent).
+This is a relatively new technique that uses an endovascular stent graft (a tube composed of fabric supported by a metal meshwork or stent).
 It has been performed in our hospital in Tallaght since the hospital opened in 1998.
 Endovascular means "inside blood vessels" and these stent grafts can be positioned through one or two small incisions in the groin.
 Endovascular treatments allow you to leave the hospital sooner and recover more quickly, with less pain and a lower risk of complications and death than traditional surgery, because the incisions are smaller.
-However, as the techniques are relatively the longer term durability is unknown.
+However, as the techniques are relatively new, the longer term durability is unknown.
 It appears that those having endovascular repair of an aneurysm are more likely to need further surgery over the next few years than those having open surgery.

 Am I suitable for EVAR?

-About half of those who present with a AAA are suitable but if you are young (under 70) and otherwise fit, it may be more appropriate for you to have an open repair.
+About half of those who present with an AAA are suitable but if you are young (under 70) and otherwise fit, it may be more appropriate for you to have an open repair.
 Your surgeon will discuss this with you when all your tests are complete.